Want to Shape your Culture? Follow the Core Branding Tips

 Culture is the core of any business – it encapsulates what you stand for and believes in, the values you uphold, how you treat and nurture people, your method of doing business, and how you behave when no one is looking.
 Your culture manifests itself everywhere, in everything, as does your brand.
 Leveraging these essential truths, and delivering them to consumers, shapes your brand in the minds of your customers.
 Think about when you deal with a company whose employees truly embody the values and purpose of the company – you can feel the difference.
-It translates to a better and more consistent service experience, which in turn builds trust, loyalty and business.
-Then think about a time where you were treated poorly as a customer and how much you want to say the world about your worst experience.
-It is in the human interactions that customers experience with your company that determine your brand’s reputation.
+It translates to a better and more consistent service experience, which in turn builds trust, loyalty, and business.
+Then think about a time when you were treated poorly as a customer and how much you want to say to the world about your worst experience.
+It is the human interactions that customers experience with your company that determine your brand’s reputation.
 In those critical moments, your brand either strengthens or weakens itself.
 And that’s why culture is very important.

 How Do You Shape Your Culture?

 Your company’s internal culture has a powerful influence on your brand.
 Whether you have knowingly defined and shaped your internal culture or not, it is influencing your brand right now.
 In the perfect brand and culture symbiosis, each would support the other to create a unified internal-external brand experience, where what you tell, how you act and what you do all align.
 Success depends on how authentically your culture and brand mirror each other.
 Consumers are more likely to interact with your brand if they have a good understanding of what you are all about.
 If all you chalk it up to be is not reinforced by the experience you deliver, you fail.
 Easier said than done, right?
 Well, it does not have to be.